anushka0415/skew_removal_for_OCR/README.md

 # skew_removal_for_OCR
-Removing skewness from images do that they can be detected via OCR
+Removing skewness from images so that they can be detected via OCR